 Over time, the introduction of full retail contestability and then, in most jurisdictions, retail price deregulation has led to the emergence of independent retailers that compete with the local retailers.
 Across the NEM, more than half of small customers are now served by independent retailers, as opposed to local retailers (Figure 1.5 in Chapter 1).
 In some network regions, the market share of the local retailer is less than 15 per cent.

-In this changing market dynamic, it is debatable whether settlement by differencing is still the most accurate and efficient settlement process for the NEM.
+In this changing market dynamic, the Commission does not believe settlement by difference is still the most accurate and efficient settlement process for the NEM.